ihajat/Mars/README.md

 1. I used TDD, to drive the functionality
 2. Kotlin language was used.
 3. I have created separate tests, to allow for independent testing of other classes outside of the Robot class.
+4. All functionality was completed.

+TO DO:

+1. To configure the project to use Junit 5 to allow for better degree of testing.